 wp_get_original_image_path()

-Similar to get_attached_file() some images may have been processed after uploading to make them suitable for web use.
-In this case the attached "full" size file is usually replaced with a scaled down version of the original image.
-This function always returns the path to the originally uploaded image file.
+This function is similar to get_attached_file(), however, some images may be processed after upload.
+For example, when uploading very large photos, see below for more details.
+In this case, the attached "full" size file is usually replaced with a processed version of the original image.
+This function returns the path to the originally uploaded file.

 Hooks from the function